Rich Stubler: Canadian Football League (IV)

 On March 21, 2010, it was announced that Stubler had accepted a defensive line coaching position with the BC Lions.
 For the 2011 season, Stubler returned for his third stint with the Eskimos, as the team's defensive coordinator.
 He then returned to the Lions for the 2012 and 2013 seasons, this time as the team's defensive coordinator.

 On December 19, 2013, Stubler was announced as the defensive coordinator for the Calgary Stampeders.
 He won his fifth Grey Cup championship as the Stampeders won the 102nd Grey Cup in 2014.
 He also spent the 2015 season with the Stampeders before moving on to the Toronto Argonauts for the 2016 season.

 On January 3, 2018, Stubler became the special adviser to defensive coordinator Kahlil Carter for the Montreal Alouettes for the 2018 CFL season.
 Following Carter's pre-season reassignment, he was then named the team's defensive coordinator.
-On December 17, 2018 was hired as the defensive coordinator of the BC Lions, a role he held in 2000.
+On December 17, 2018, he was hired as the defensive coordinator of the BC Lions, a role he held in 2000.
 He spent one season with the Lions and was not retained following head coach DeVone Claybrooks' dismissal after his one year with the club.

 He did not coach in 2020 due to the cancellation of the 2020 CFL season and joined the Toronto Argonauts in an assistant coach capacity in July 2021.
 He was not retained by the team for the 2022 season.

+Death

+Stubler died on August 27, 2023, at the age of 74.